dmrschmidt/DSWaveformImage/README.md

-DSWaveformImage offers a few interfaces for the purpose of drawing the envelope waveform of audio data in iOS.
+DSWaveformImage offers a few interfaces for the purpose of drawing the envelope waveform of audio data in iOS, iPadOS and Mac Catalyst.
 To do so, you can use

 * `WaveformImageDrawer` to generate a waveform `UIImage` from an audio file
 * `WaveformImageView` to render a static waveform from an audio file or